-From the early years of the Republic, religious beliefs were used to justify racial subordination, including the forced enslavement of Africans.
+Africans.
 Far too often, those views found support in judicial decisions upholding racial segregation and anti-miscegenation laws.
 Even as the nation's standards evolved to prohibit racial discrimination in employment, education, marriage, and public accommodations, religious arguments continued to be used to fuel resistance to progress.
-In particular, Congress and the courts faced repeated calls for religious exemptions to non-discrimination standards.
-But, by the middle of the twentieth century, those calls were rejected by both the courts and Congress.
+Congress and the courts faced repeated calls for religious exemptions to non-discrimination standards.
+By the middle of the twentieth century, those calls were rejected by both the courts and Congress.
 Instead, the country came to recognize the vital state interest in ending racial discrimination in public arenas and in embracing a vision of equality that does not sanction piecemeal application of the law.

 The story of women's emerging equality follows a similar pattern.
 Religious beliefs were invoked to justify restrictions on women's roles, including in suffrage, employment, and access to birth control.
 Later, religion inspired legislation purportedly designed to "protect" women, including their reproductive capacities.
 As attitudes changed, laws were enacted prohibiting discrimination and protecting women's ability to control their reproductive capacity.
 These measures, like those designed to promote racial equality, were met with resistance, including religiously motivated requests to avoid compliance with evolving legal standards.
-And, as with race, Congress and the courts have held firm to the vision embodied in newly passed anti-discrimination measures.
+As with race, Congress and the courts have held firm to the vision embodied in newly passed anti-discrimination measures.